 Zakher

-Zakher is a well-established community in western Al Ain, popular among Emirati households and increasingly among younger expatriate families due to its affordability and access to city entry roads.
+Zakher is a well-established community in western Al Ain, popular among Emirati households and increasingly among younger expatriate families due to its affordability and easy access to city entry roads.

 Neighborhood Median Prices and Price per Square Meter